 Sunshine in Croydon – Recorded 18/2/06

 The track of mine which has been played the most by digital DJs.
 It enjoyed good support from a number of local DJs at the time and still gets wheeled out periodically.
 It’s got a lot of melody in it but operates in a minimal way, I suppose.
-There are a few other tracks from this period that will eventually see the light of day.
+There are a few other tracks from this period that will eventually see the light of day along with this one, so this has been removed for now.

 Happy Clapping – Recorded 2003-2005

 Not included here, but I thought I’d mention it, since it was the track that I worked on throughout this period which I really should have known to abandon sooner.
-Eventually I “finished” it but was not terribly happy with the result.
-I’m unlikely to ever revisit it.
+Eventually I “finished” it but was not terribly happy with the result at the time.
+Over the years I’ve grown to like it again, and it should appear somewhere eventually.

 Pen Egg On Canine Point – Recorded: 8/2/03